futuraio/cheeseburger/README.md

 #### Base
-Every cheeseburger managed project has a "Base" Issue which definies the units which denote base functional application.
-The "Base" Issue will change depending on the nature of the applicaiton, i.e. Mobile Web, iOS, etc…
+Every cheeseburger managed project has a "Base" which gets tagged entirely as it's own issue.
+The main goal of the base issue is to transfer a working-state database schema into the Wiki.
+The Base Issue also helps define the initial views for development and moving into a design stage.
+Once the Base Issue is completed, the Database Schema moves into the Wiki and the appication get's a `v0.0.1` tag.

 #### Feature Stages